unterstein/dcos-for-java-devs/README.md

 - CLI: `dcos marathon app update chuck-jocke/service instances=20`
 - Service UI: Change `"SERVICE_VERSION":"4"` and see rolling update
 - Toggle health check `curl -XPUT your.public.elb.amazonaws.com/health and see marathon will replace the task
+- [Optional] Install zeppelin, import `zeppelin-analysis.json` notebook and see what happens :)